-Equation (1.3) indicates that accountancy restrictions are added.
-These restrictions can be balances (land, milk contents, young animals), aggregation conditions, definitions for processing coefficients and yields etc. They are quite similar to those applied for the ex ante trend projections as discussed in detail in Section 3.3 but the COCO1 accounting identities tend to acknowledge more details.
-For example the following is only included in COCO1:
+Equation 4 indicates that accountancy restrictions are added.
+These restrictions can be balances (land, milk contents, young animals), aggregation conditions, definitions for processing coefficients and yields etc. They are quite similar to those applied for the ex ante trend projections as discussed in detail in Section 3.3 but the COCO1 accounting identities tend to acknowledge more details or have to establish the data base that is subsequently given for the ex ante trend projections, for example related to the split of high and low yield animal activites (DCOL, DCOH, BULL, BULH, NEIL, HEIH):